 Save and close the file.
 Restart the Apache service for the changes to take effects:

 Next step, we should allow HTTP traffic on port 80 through firewalld.
 You can do this by running the following command:

 Step 7.
 Accessing Concrete5.

 Concrete5 will be available on HTTP port 80 by default.
-Open your favorite browser and navigate to http://yourdomain.com or http://server-ip and complete the required the steps to finish the installation.
+Open your favourite browser and navigate to http://yourdomain.com or http://server-ip and complete the required steps to finish the installation.

 Congratulations!
 You have successfully installed Concrete5.
 Thanks for using this tutorial for installing Concrete5 content management systems on CentOS 7 system.
 For additional help or useful information, we recommend you to check the official Concrete5 website.